madeso/fel/README.md

   * 0 based arrays (as opposed to luas 1)
   * optional/gradual typesafety
   * JIT as a feature, not as a external library
-  * Embedable by design, grab the C source and add it to your favorite buildsystem.
+  * Embedable by design, grab the source and add it to your favorite buildsystem.
+  * Editor/intellisense support(mainly having a [LSP](https://github.com/Microsoft/language-server-protocol)-enabled server).
+  * Operator overloading support. (like lua, unlike js)

+# Todo
+  * Make sure the basic features work.
+  * Switch from c++ to c
   * Customaizable syntax.
 Don't like {}, switch them out in a header before building
-  * Editor/intellisense support(mainly having a [LSP](https://github.com/Microsoft/language-server-protocol)-enabled server).
-  * Operator overloading support. (like lua, unlike js)